dgwatkins/wcml/readme.txt

 = 3.8.6 =
 * Fix shipping cost conversion issue specific to PHP 5.6
+* Bug fix: an incorrect shipping cost was displayed on the backend when the order was placed in a secondary currency
+* Bug fix: users with the Shop Manager role were not able to translate products
+* Bug fix: changing an order language in the backend did not change the language for attributes in the order
+* Bug fix: for every e-mail action took when editing an order a new order e-mail was sent to the admin

 = 3.8.5 =
 * Fixed more problems related to converting shipping costs in secondary currencies